vsg-dev/vsgTutorial/3_SceneGraph/State.md

 permalink: /scenegraph/State
 ---

-The class definitions for the Vulkan state nodes of the scene graph can bound found the [VulkanSceneGraph/include/vsg/state](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/state/) directory.
+The class definitions for the Vulkan state nodes of the scene graph can bound found in the [VulkanSceneGraph/include/vsg/state](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/state/) directory.
+Examples that illustate use of various state classes can be found in the [vsgExamples/examples/state](https://github.com/vsg-dev/vsgExamples/tree/master/examples/state) directory,

 ## Scene graph state nodes